ircam-ismm/node-libpd/README.md

 #### audio

-- expose `ticks` as an `pd.init` parameter - default hardcoded `2` (block size: 128) seems too low for a raspberry pi
 - allow to discover available devices and configuration for input and output => (maybe this should be done in a separate module)
 - more generally expose more audio configuration options
 - stream audio to javascript
-- do something when numInputChannels and numOutputChannels are 0
-- configure which sound card should be used

 #### messaging - I/O